-In emergency situations, emergency procedures must be implemented to maximize uniformity of staff response and minimize threats to staff and incarcerated individuals alike.
-This response can ensure the protection of the public against hostile incarcerated individuals' behavior by containing the action within the confines of the institution.
+In emergency situations, emergency procedures must be implemented to maximize uniformity of staff response and minimize threats to staff and the population alike.
+This response can ensure the protection of the public against hostile behavior by containing the action within the confines of the institution.

-During emergency situations the security of the facility overrides all considerations, and all non-essential activities will be halted.
+During emergency situations the security of the facility overrides all considerations and all non-essential activities will be halted.